 The sun’s rays break down skin elasticity, which can accelerate signs of aging.
-The regular use of sunscreen when outdoors protects the skin from ultraviolet radiation and damage.
+The regular use of sunscreen when outdoors protects the skin from UV rays and subsequent damage.

-While sleeping, skin produces new collagen, which prevents wrinkles.
+During sleep, skin works to produce collagen which helps prevent wrinkles.
 Since increased collagen means plumper skin, good sleep hygiene can prevent frown lines from forming.

 Moisturizers replenish water loss and improve skin elasticity.
 To prevent frown lines, a good skin care regimen should include a moisturizer with ingredients such as HA, retinol and peptides.

 There are many effective options available to treat frown lines.
 Various in-office procedures are safe and effective, such as neurotoxin injections and dermal fillers.

 While not as effective, several at-home treatments can also contribute to the reduction of wrinkles, such as the use of facial moisturizers, masks and serums that contain active ingredients such as HA and retinol.

-Because wrinkles appear over time, prevention is key and can include the daily use of sunscreen, maintaining an effective skin care regimen, following a proper diet and getting enough sleep.
+Because wrinkles develop over time, prevention is key and can include the daily use of sunscreen, maintaining an effective skin care regimen, following a proper diet and getting enough sleep.

-When considering professional treatments for frown lines, it is advised to consult an expert to obtain the best advice for your unique needs.
-A medical practitioner will understand the best approach for your specific issue and provide the best treatment option.
+When considering professional treatments for frown lines, consult an expert to obtain the best advice for your unique needs.
+A medical practitioner will understand the best approach for your specific issue and provide the best treatment options.